MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ```

 ### -IncludeKeywordStatistics
-!!!
-Exchange Server 2013

-The IncludeKeywordStatistics switch returns keyword statistics (number of instances for each keyword) in search results.

-!!!
-Exchange Server 2016, Exchange Online

 The IncludeKeywordStatistics switch returns keyword statistics (number of instances for each keyword) in search results.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter